Firefighters battle brush fires in Pembroke

-PEMBROKE TOWNSHIP — Firefighters from multiple agencies are battling brush fires Tuesday afternoon in the southeast portion of Pembroke Township, according to emergency radio.
+PEMBROKE TOWNSHIP — Firefighters from multiple agencies battled brush fires Tuesday in the southeast portion of Pembroke Township.

+Via emergency radio, fire officials said the fire was extinguished about 5 p.m.
+It rekindled a short time later and firefighters were called back to the scene.
+They were still working the fire at 10 p.m.

 It marked the second day multiple departments battled brush fires in Pembroke Township.

-There have been evacuations of residents in the fire area and several homes have been destroyed, according to emergency radio.

-Emergency radio indicated the fire started from someone burning brush and winds gusting at 20 to 25 mph whipped the flames.
+Winds gusting at 20 to 25 mph whipped the flames, causing the blaze to spread.

-Due to gusty winds forecast for today and tonight and dry soil conditions, the National Weather Service Chicago office posted an elevated fire risk for north central and northeast Illinois and northwestern Indiana.
+Due to gusty winds forecasted Tuesday and dry soil conditions, the National Weather Service Chicago office posted an elevated fire risk for north central and northeast Illinois and northwestern Indiana.

 Commented